n7tae/urfd/README.md

 - Managed memory, std::unique_ptr and std::shared_ptr, is used replacing the need for calls to *new* and *delete*.
 - Your reflector can be configured with up to 26 modules, *A* through *Z* and as few as one module.
 For other choices, the configure modules don't have to be contigious.
 For example, you could configure modules A, B, C and E.

 Only systemd-based operating systems are supported.
 Debian or Ubuntu is recommended.
 If you want to install this on a non-systemd based OS, you are on your own.
 Also, by default, tcd and urfd are built without gdb support.
+You can add debugging support in the configuration script, `./rconfig`.
 Finally, this repository is designed so that you don't have to modify any file in the repository when you build your system.
 Any file you need to modify to properly configure your reflector will be a file you copy from you locally cloned repo.
 This makes it easier to update the source code when this repository is updated.
 Follow the instructions below to build your transcoding URF reflector.

 ## Usage